HUANG-KUAN-HSIANG/BBO-angles-and-intensity/README.md

 # BBO-angles-and-intensity
-This simulation illustrates the dependence of output light intensity on the rotation angle of the BBO crystal.
+This simulation illustrates the dependence of output light intensity on the rotation angle of the BBO crystal(slides 19 to 30).